liamli99/JavaScript/JavaScript.md

 ## Object Oriented Programming
 Normally we use Procedual Programming to organize the code into functions, this is a top-down approach.
 However, we can also use Object Oriented Programming to organize the code into objects, this is a bottom-up approach!

-We can use OOP by grouping variables as properties and functions as shorthand methods into an object!
+We can use OOP by grouping variables as properties (attributes) and functions as shorthand methods into an object!

 **`this`**
 The `this` keyword refers to the context where a piece of code is supposed to run.
 Most typically, it is used in object methods, where `this` refers to the object!